usama242/Project-5/README.md

 # Udacity Project 5:

 # For Plain Vanilla version and tests.
 Checkout to Vanilla version branch

+## API Key _!Important_

+This app uses environmental variables to protect the private keys.
+The API key & Id must be obtained before running the app.
+You can obtain them from the following websites.

 # Travel Website

 - This website asks user to input a the date and destination they want to travel and the website retrieves weather forecast as well as photos of that place.
 It also retrieves Places of Interest.